wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 A recent report from Accenture found that global investment in fintech has skyrocketed from $930 million back in 2008 to nearly $3 billion in 2013.
 The UK and Ireland alone received over $700 million from investors between 2008 and 2013.

-That being said, finance is nevertheless a slow-to-change industry where security concerns are always front of mind.

 ## Fintech in 2015
-According to Bloomberg, bankers are leaving lucrative postions for no-salary tech jobs because they believe the industry is ready for disruption.
+According to Bloomberg, bankers are leaving lucrative positions for no-salary tech jobs because they believe the industry is ready for disruption.

 > As investment firms including UBS, Royal Bank of Scotland Group Plc and Deutsche Bank AG have curtailed or shuttered lines of business, particularly in debt trading, the contractions have prompted former bankers to quit finance and put their experience to use in the new field of financial technology, or fintech."